Meet the team

 Miranda is motivated to make the world a more just and sustainable place, and strongly believes in empowering the next generation through Intrepid Landcare events.

-WA // Treasurer // Board Member
+QLD // Treasurer // Board Member

-VIC // Cross-Country Coordinator // Board Member
+ACT // Cross-Country Coordinator // Board Member

-NSW // Public Officer // Board Member
+SA // Social Media & Marketing // Board Member

 Jayden Gunn